Nike and Adidas square off for Brazil World Cup in ongoing brand battle

 Adidas is pulling out all the stops to make its presence felt in Brazil, where Nike sponsors the national team.

-Brazil have won the World Cup a record five times and the country is a byword for stylish football, meaning there is a huge buzz around the tournament - and Nike's designs.
+Brazil have won the World Cup a record five times and the country is a byword for stylish soccer, meaning there is a huge buzz around the tournament - and Nike's designs.

 Adidas is aiming to make its presence felt with players like Lionel Messi and Mesut Ozil, who play for Adidas-sponsored national teams Argentina and Germany - and the launch of the official match ball, the "Brazuca" - on sale for $160 but free to Brazilians born on its launch day.

 Given the scale of the battle however it will also be using what is politely known as "ambush marketing."
-Football watchers cite as an early example in this year's World Cup campaigns the launch of a new football top for the Palmeiras club in the yellow, green and blue worn by the Brazil national team.
+Soccer watchers cite as an early example in this year's World Cup campaigns the launch of a new soccer top for the Palmeiras club in the yellow, green and blue worn by the Brazil national team.

 "That will be ruffling a few feathers," said Berenberg Bank analyst John Guy.
 "They've certainly got a few tactical moves up their sleeves to consolidate their position against Nike and that's good to see."